bitmakerla/estela/docs/index.md

 # Bitmaker Cloud Documentation

 ## Overview
-[Bitmaker Cloud](https://github.com/bitmakerla/bitmaker-cloud) is an open-source application created by [Bitmaker](https://www.bitmaker.la/).
-Clients and users interested in web scraping can orchestrate and run their spiders (e.g., Scrapy spiders), similar to [Zyte](https://www.zyte.com/)'s [Scrapy Cloud](https://www.zyte.com/scrapy-cloud/).
+[Bitmaker Cloud](https://github.com/bitmakerla/bitmaker-cloud) is an open-source elastic web scraping cluster created by [Bitmaker](https://www.bitmaker.la/).
+Clients and users interested in web scraping can orchestrate and run their spiders (e.g., Scrapy spiders) in an infrastructure that lets them monitor and manage their projects more effortlessly, similar to [Scrapy Cloud](https://bitmaker.la/docs/bitmaker-cloud/api/engines.html).
 Bitmaker Cloud aims to be versatile, to the point that you can deploy it in-home.

 The [Bitmaker CLI](https://github.com/bitmakerla/bitmaker-cli/) is in charge of Scrapy based projects deployment (currently only supports Scrapy projects) and uses a REST API client to upload projects.
 These projects are then built